benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 15.md

 The **correct socket buffer sizing** is essential to maximize TCP throughput.

 ## Congestion Control
+Routers use **buffers** to accomodate queued packets.
+Any packets beyond the max buffer will be dropped.

+The **link load** is the fraction of link used.

-When there are too many retransmissions due to packet drops
+When there are too many retransmissions due to packet drops, the amount of useful data plummets.
+This is called a **congestion collapse**.

+As the link load increases, so does the queuing delay.